Ring's redesigned Stick Up Cams want a spot inside your home

-Amazon announced its purchase of Ring back in February, so I wasn't surprised that Ring's new Stick Up Cam Wired and Stick Up Cam Battery indoor/outdoor security cameras (both $180) were among the dozens of things Amazon announced at its Thursday event in Seattle.
+Amazon announced its takeover of Ring back in February, so I wasn't surprised that Ring's new Stick Up Cam Wired and Stick Up Cam Battery indoor/outdoor security cameras -- both $180 -- were among the dozens of things Amazon announced at its Thursday event in Seattle.

 Ring sells a range of home security devices, from its Ring Video Doorbell Pro to the Ring Alarm Security Kit.
 It even has a last-gen version of the Stick Up Cam I tested back in 2016.
 While you could technically put the older Stick Up Cam inside your house, it was designed to go outside your home.
 It even had an optional solar panel accessory to provide power sans cable.